Woodbridge, Irvine, California

 Bridge across North Lake in Woodbridge, Irvine, California.

 Woodbridge is a large suburban housing development, begun in 1975 by the Irvine Company, in the central region of Irvine, California.
 It covers 2.65 square miles and has two large artificial lakes at its center.
 It contains four public elementary schools, two public middle schools (Lakeside and South Lake), and Woodbridge High School.
 Most of the developments were completed by the mid-1990s.
 In 2013, development began on the first new housing tract in 15 years, consisting of 48 new homes called The Branches.

 Location and boundaries

-Woodbridge is located from Irvine Center Drive to the Interstate 405, between Culver Drive and Jeffrey Road.

 Woodbridge is bounded by Irvine Center Drive to the north, Culver Drive to the west, Jeffrey Road to the east and the Interstate 405 to the south.
+One of Irvine's many suburban neighborhoods known as "villages", Woodbridge is bordered by the Villages of Westpark to its West, El Camino Real to its North, Oak Creek to its East, and University Park to its South.

 Style and layout

 Woodbridge is bisected into two residential segments, called North Lake and South Lake, by the retail and business district.
 The street named Yale Loop encircles the entirety of Woodbridge.
 Each residential segment of Woodbridge has a lake at its center.
 The lakes are between three and six feet deep and each is crossed by a large wooden footbridge, owing the village its name.
 The village is walled off from the rest of Irvine by a row of pine trees and a continuous, 20 ft-high Privet hedge.
 Woodbridge, for the most part, is uniformly designed in a New England Cape Cod style.

 In Great Streets by Allan B. Jacobs, Pinewood (on the Northern edge of the village off the Yale Loop) is cited as one of the great "new urban" streets.
 Though the suburban style of place makes it difficult to take the "urban" designation seriously, Mr. Jacobs remarks on its gentle curvilinear aspect; there is no other street in Woodbridge that has the same characteristics.
 The tract in which Pinewood is the only circular street, it is also noted for its relatively profuse vegetation, particularly rich use of pepper trees, and the natural shake roofs which, in other tracts, have been replaced by steel or cement imitating other materials.